ufarooq/HelloPass-LLVM/README.md

 ```
 ## Code Explanation
 1. The implemented Pass extends from ``FunctionPass`` class and overrides ``runOnFunction(Function &F)`` function.
-2. ``runOnFunction(Function &F)`` function gets called the number of times as many number of functions are present in test code.
-Name of the function is available using following code snippet.
+2. ``runOnFunction(Function &F)`` function gets called for each function in the test code.
+Name of the function is accessible using following code snippet.
 ```c++
 bool runOnFunction(Function &F) override {
 	F.getName();